hudou95/hudou95.github.io/_pages/includes/others.md

 # 📈 Industry Applications
 - **Galaxy Generative AI Safety Evaluation Platform**, IIE, CAS, 2023-2025. \
   We developed a comprehensive safety evaluation platform for evaluating LLMs in China.
-The platform leverages three advanced representation learning techniques, including **Supervised Adversarial Contrastive Learning** (Hu et al., 2023a) and **Structured Probabilistic Coding** (Hu et al., 2023b), to achieve highly generalized and effective risk identification in generated content.
+The platform leverages two representation learning techniques, including **Supervised Adversarial Contrastive Learning** (Hu et al., 2023a) and **Structured Probabilistic Coding** (Hu et al., 2023b), to achieve highly generalized and effective risk identification in generated content.
 It has generated over 100 automated risk reports for more than 60 mainstream LLMs in China, with detection performance significantly surpassing that of Google/OpenAI APIs.

 - **AI Cloud Interview Platform**, Ping An Life Insurance, 2021-2022.  \
   We developed an AI interview platform for training recruitment and employee.
 The platform use multi-task learning techniques for efficient model training and inference, enabling better intent understanding and interview evaluation.
 It has supported over 20 million interviews, totaling 3.4 million hours, and provided annual support for 4.72 million recruitment interviews.